Michel Sidibé, UNAIDS Executive Director

 He holds two Post-Master’s Diplomas––Social Planning and Demography––and Development and Political Economy––from the University of Blaise Pascal, Clermont-Ferrand, France.
 He also holds a Masters degree in economics.

-Born in 1952, Mr Sidibé is a citizen of Mali.
-He is fluent in English and French.
-He also speaks several African languages, including Bambara, Mandingo and Dioula.
+Mr Sidibé is fluent in English and French and speaks several African languages.
 He is married and has four children.